blinkupsdk/docs/Manual-SDK.md

 ### Initialization

-When your app starts, initialize bLinkup with your other packages.
+When your app starts, initialize BlinkUp with your other packages.
 This should only be done once at app launch.

 Swift: